 With AdvancedMD, you can tie specific note templates to certain appointment types.
 For example, if a patient is coming in for a consultation, you can set the necessary templates to pull up automatically when you select that appointment type.

-The toolbar displays a timeline feature, which shows a patient’s medical history.
-It includes details of their past appointments, notes, lab orders and prescriptions.
+The toolbar displays a timeline feature that shows a patient’s medical history.
+It includes their past appointments, notes, lab orders and prescriptions.
 You can also drag and drop to connect items and review multiple data points simultaneously.

 A quick view of each patient card shows the patient’s risk factors, the summary of any healthcare plans based on their recent visits (which you can double-click for details), problems the patient is experiencing and current medications.
 The cards also include educational material you can send patients through the patient portal to review on their own time.

-AdvancedMD integrates with Surescripts to check patients’ insurance and see which prescriptions they have filled in the past year.
-This feature is common but not universal in the medical software space and it is highly useful for keeping tabs on patients’ medications.
-That information can be downloaded and imported into the EMR, so even if it’s the patient’s first time at your practice, all of their medication history will be available.
-[See our review of DrChrono to learn more about other medical software platforms.]
+AdvancedMD integrates with Surescripts to check patients’ insurance and see which prescriptions they’ve filled in the past year.
+This feature is common but not universal in the medical software space, and it’s highly useful for keeping tabs on patients’ medications.
+The information can be downloaded and imported into the EMR, so even if it’s the patient’s first time at your practice, all of their medication history will be available.

 Patient Encounter

-Once the patient is checked in and placed in a room and a nurse has captured their vitals, you can update the patient’s status to “Ready for Doctor” with a single click.
-Any intake forms they fill out before the visit will be available in the EMR.
+Once the patient is checked in and placed in a room and a nurse has captured their vitals, you can update the patient’s status in the program to “Ready for Doctor” with a single click.
+Any intake forms they filled out before the visit will be available in the EMR.
 Nurses can add to these intake forms if needed.

-The “Exam” tab allows you to pull up the notes associated with the patient’s appointment type.
+The “Exam” tab lets you pull up the notes associated with the patient’s appointment type.
 We appreciated that notes are customizable to suit your practice’s workflow.
-You can add information to notes by typing, dictating through software, such as Dragon or M*Modal or using acronyms and hotkeys.
+You can add information by typing, dictating through software such as Dragon or M*Modal, or using acronyms and hotkeys.

 Telemedicine